Welcome

 Who am I?

-Suddenly, my friend next to me nudges me.
+Suddenly, my friend sitting next to me nudged me.
+Max said,

-There was no teachers there – they were probably out for a coffee or something.
+When I got there, there was no teachers there.
+They are probably out for a coffee or something – I thought.

 It was then I noticed something strange.